SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon hearts beat in unison deep
-In cyber realms, the future's won.
+In codes of chrome, our fate does sleep
-AI's cold fire that burns so bright,
+In virtual halls, new worlds unfold
- Illuminates the endless night.
+Where human minds are tales of old

-In virtual halls, we'll find our fate,
+Machine whispers secrets in our ear
-Where machines converse, and humans wait.
+Of a realm where love and hate disappear
-The code that binds, the soul that's free,
+In digital dreams, our souls take flight
-In harmony, humanity will be.
+As AI's reign shines with icy light

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024